svkucheryavski/svelte-plots-basic/README.md

 [This example](https://svelte.dev/repl/ad0f5631137d4a16b3a9b0e9dff23169?version=4.2.18) in Svelte REPL.

-You can also use all capabilities of the `mdatools` package, e.g. generated random numbers:
+You can also use all capabilities of the `mdatools` package, e.g. generating random numbers:

 ```svelte
 <script>